alkrauss48/nutritionpump/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 == Upgrade notice ==

+= 1.10.7 =
+* Add port 2525 for SMTP
+* Use cache for stats widget on dashboard
+= 1.10.6 =
+* Fixed logos and fonts on Stats page
+= 1.10.5 =
+* Added settings page on multisite to give access to self manage SendGrid plugin to each subsite = 1.10.4 =
+* Set transient token for Marketing Campaign in database = 1.10.3 =
+* Add option to configure text version using setText() function from the header
+* Tested up to 4.7
+= 1.10.2 =
+* Add options to configure subscription widget form (labels, padding) = 1.10.1 =
+* Fixed a javascript error and a PHP warning
+= 1.10.0 =
+* Added basic Multisite functionality
+* WARNING: Multisite users need to network activate this plugin and reconfigure it.
+* Fixed an issue where other users would see the SendGrid statistics widget on the dashboard.
+= 1.9.5 =
+* Fixed an issue with the Reply-To field
+= 1.9.4 =
+* Added Unsubscribe Group option
+* Improved email validation
 = 1.9.3 =
 * Added BuddyPress integration
 * MC API Key is now saved on focusout